 Wiring must comply with Local and National Electrical Codes.
-Housings for all solenoids are provided with accommodations or connections for 1/2 inch conduit.
-The general purpose solenoid enclosure may be rotated to facilitate wiring by removing the retaining cap or clip.
-CAUTION: When metal retaining clip disengages, it will spring upward.
-Rotate solenoid enclosure to desired position.
+Housings for all solenoids are provided with connections or accommodations for 1/2 inch conduit.
+The general purpose solenoid enclosure may be gotated to facilitate wiring by removing the retaining cap or clip.
+CAUTION: When metal retaining clip disengages, it will spring upward Rotate enclosure to desired position.
 Replace retaining cap or clip before operating.

-NOTE: Alternating current (A-C) and direct current (D-C) solenoids are built differently.
-To convert from one to the other, it is necessary to change the complete solenoid, including the plugnut/core tube sub-assembly and
+NOTE: Alternating Current (A-C) and Direct Current (D-C) solenoids are built differently.
+To convert from one to the other, it is necessary to change the complete solenoid including the solenoid base sub-assembly, core, plugnut assembly and coit.